sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/agent.md

 ## Agent connection to a cluster

-Agents can connect to a Sensu cluster by specifying any Sensu backend URL in the cluster in the [`backend-url` configuration flag][16].
+Agents can connect to a Sensu cluster by specifying any Sensu backend URL in the cluster in the [`backend-url`][16] configuration option.

 For more information about clustering, read [Backend datastore configuration][35] and [Run a Sensu cluster][36].